oscarryz/yz-design-notes/Questions/solved/Import - Embed.md

-Embedding instantable blocks causes the enclosing obj to have the values as if they were declared previously.
+Embedding instantiable blocks causes the enclosing obj to have the values as if they were declared previously.
 They can be re-assigned, but no re-declared

 ```js